peterkeen/sequel-reporter/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## To port from ledger web or write new

-[ ] report class
-[ ] field templates
-[ ] helpers
-[x] project structure
-[x] config file format
-[x] generator
-[ ] database

-So the idea is that you run "sequel-reporter new directory-name" and get a new sequel-reporter project, which consists of:

-- Gemfile
-- Rakefile
-- application.rb     # Subclass of Sequel::Reporter::Application
-- config.ru          # for running the app
-- layouts/           # where report layouts live
-- lib/               # auto-loaded at app start time
-- migrate/           # holds database migrations
-- public/            # assets that the layouts depend on
-- reports/           # where reports actually live. subdir == menu

-This is kind of going down the wrong track.
-Instead of generating a bunch of config for Sequel::Reporter it should make a Sequel::Reporter::Application subclass and configure that, more like Rails.
-The database connection will have to happen in Sequel::Reporter::Application#initialize, which means the config has to happen in a set.
-That should be ok.